eyedeekay/firefox.profile.i2p/DETAILS.md

 *and* set share proxy settings.
 Also set the homepage to about:blank and disallow access to any unproxied hosts, including the localhost.
-This is because someone could potentially attempt to load a resource from a service running on your computer to via an eepsite in order to weaken your anonymity.
+This is because someone could potentially attempt to load a resource from a service running on your computer via an eepsite in order to weaken your anonymity.

         // DON'T allow access to the admin panel from the profile we browse i2p with. user_pref("network.proxy.no_proxies_on", 0);